PUCDC

 Join Pueblo Unido CDC

 In 2008, PUCDC started with a $250.00 donation from founder and Executive Director, Sergio Carranza.
 Using a community-driven model, PUCDC’s advocates, and procure seed funding to leverage greater investment in our rural communities.
-For every $1 dollar secured through donations and grants, PUCDC has leveraged $7.5 dollars in direct community investment from foundations and government programs.
-Since 2010, PUCDC has secured and leveraged over $43 million in direct investment to the organization’s core areas: Infrastructure, affordable housing and community-economic development.
+For every $1 dollar secured through donations and grants, PUCDC has leveraged $7 dollars in direct community investment from foundations and government programs.
+Since 2010, PUCDC has secured and leveraged over $72.7 million in the organization’s core areas: Infrastructure, affordable housing, community-economic development, and climate change.

 Pueblo Unido CDC is expanding and offering an outstanding opportunity to corporations, individual benefactors and giving circles to help maximize the leveraging of financial resources.
 Please see our Community Investment section for further information and how to donate to our programs.